manlaingelo/pdf-to-vector/README.md

 4. **Clustering**: K-Means algorithm groups similar documents based on their vector embeddings

 5. **Metadata Update**: Each document is tagged with its `cluster_id` in ChromaDB

+### RAG Chat System (rag_chat.py)

+1. **Query Embedding**: User's question is converted to a vector using the same embedding model

+2. **Semantic Search**: ChromaDB finds the most relevant document chunks based on vector similarity

+3. **Relevance Filtering**: Documents below the relevance threshold are filtered out to prevent hallucinations

+4. **Context Building**: Top-K relevant documents are formatted with metadata (source, page, cluster)

+5. **AI Generation**: Gemini generates a contextual answer using the retrieved documents

+6. **Response**: AI provides an answer with source citations, or a "no data" message if the question is out of scope

 ## Dependencies